 2) Education Programming for both children and adults.
 Adult Education Programming includes a GED Program that helps participants work toward earning their GED, which can open the door for better employment opportunities and better wages.
 The NNH also offers job-search assistance, workforce training and computer classes for women seeking employment.
 Their Children’s After-school and Summer Programs provide working moms with the assurance that their children are in a safe environment where they can learn and grow while they work.
 After-school and Summer Program fees are minimal.

 3) NNH Thrift Stores provide quality clothing, furniture and other items to those in need at a minimal cost.

 4) The Healthy Families Program offers Cooking Classes to women who need help stretching their food dollars.Many women served by the NNH run out of food by the end of the month.
 These classes teach healthy eating habits and how to shop smarter to stretch their food budgets.

 5) At Family Dinner Nights, mothers seeking fellowship and support from other parents and bring their children and receive a fre e healthy meal.
 After dinner, childcare is provided so mothers can attend parenting sessions that provide valuable information on parenting topics such as Coping with Stress’ or ‘Internet Safety’.

 The Women’s Fund of Greater Chattanooga unites advocates, donors, and activists striving for social change that improves life for women and girls all across the region.
-Through advocacy and philanthropy, The Women’s Fund catalyzes movement toward just society that is safe, nurturing, and full of opportunity for women.
+Through advocacy and philanthropy, The Women’s Fund catalyzes movement toward a society that is safe, nurturing, and full of opportunity for women.